 The Internet of Things, or IoT for short, represents all devices, scanners, sensors, and machines that are connected to the internet.
 Each of these can exchange data via network connectivity, allowing information about a device’s surroundings to be communicated in up to real-time.
 This technology has become increasingly popular in the consumer world, with items like refrigerators, watches, thermostats, and more being connected to the internet to exchange information.

 As this technology has been adopted worldwide, supply chain management is one of the key areas where the IoT has provided a wealth of value.
 Apptricity’s IoT Architecture paired with our cloud-based Asset and Inventory Management solutions tackles the hardest challenges faced in any supply chain.
 Our architecture consists of four key layers that comprise our platform:.

-Apptricity’s ERP integration enables our software products to process data-to, and consumed from external sources.
+Apptricity’s API connectors enable our software products to process and consume data from external data sources.